Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Summertime and the livin’s easy… but our dogs don’t always feel the same way.
 Some of the very things we love the most are, in fact, things we fear the most.

-During his most recent podcast, Top Dog Tips' own Connor Knight took some time to talk with BetterVet’s Dr. Lyndsey Kingsley about summer safety for pets and the steps and precautions to take to make our dogs as happy in the Summer as we are!
+During his most recent podcast, Top Dog Tips' own Connor Knight took some time to talk with BetterVet’s Dr. Lyndsey Kingsley about summer safety for pets and the steps and precautions to take to make our dogs as happy in the summer as we are!

-Summer and Dogs_ Tips, Risks, and How To Keep Them Safe copy
+Summer and Dogs_ Tips, Risks, and How To Keep Them Safe

-Dehydration, Heat Exhaustion, And Heatstroke: Signs and Symptoms
+Dehydration, Heat Exhaustion, and Heatstroke

 First and foremost, you know your dog better than anyone.

-• Decreased energy level for a sustained period of time
+• Decreased energy level for a sustained period

 • Decreased appetite